Housing Terms and What They Mean

 A federally funded rental assistance program that pays private landlords the difference between what a low-income household can contribute and the fair market rent.

-Section 8 Housing Choice Vouchers (HCV) provides rental assistance for households to use renting in the private market.
+Section 8 Housing Choice Vouchers (HCV) provide rental assistance for households to use renting in the private market.
 Section 8 Project-Based Rental Assistance (PBRA) is attached to a specific home or apartment community.
-In both programs, the tenant pays 30% of monthly income for rent with HUD paying the owner the remainder, up to the area's Fair Market Rent (FMR).
+In both programs, the tenant pays 30% of monthly income for rent with HUD pays the owner the remainder, up to the area's Fair Market Rent (FMR).

 - Tenant-Based